bkaczmarczik28/matplotlib-challenge/README.md

 # matplotlib-challenge
+UofM Data Visualization Bootcamp <br/>
-Homework 5 on Matplotlib by Beryl Kaczmarczik \n
+Homework 5 on Matplotlib by Beryl Kaczmarczik <br/>
 Code for homework is in Pymaceuticals/pymaceuticals_starter.ipynb